Menu

 High-performing schools with middle grades are academically excellent.
 They challenge all students to use their minds well.

-3. The curriculum emphasizes deep understanding of important concepts and the development of essential skills.
+2. The curriculum emphasizes a deep understanding of important concepts and the development of essential skills.

-5. Teachers use a variety of methods to assess and monitor the progress of student learning (e.g., tests, quizzes, assignments, exhibitions, projects, performance tasks, portfolios).
+4. Teachers use a variety of methods to assess and monitor the progress of student learning (e.g., tests, quizzes, assignments, exhibitions, projects, performance tasks, and portfolios).

-6. The faculty and master schedule provide students time to meet rigorous academic standards.
+5. The faculty and master schedule provides students time to meet rigorous academic standards.

 High-performing schools with middle grades are socially equitable, democratic, and fair.
-They provide every student with high-quality teachers, resources, learning opportunities, and supports.
+They provide every student with high-quality teachers, resources, learning opportunities, and support.
 They keep positive options open for all students.

-1. To the fullest extent possible, all students, including English learners, students with disabilities, gifted and honors students, participate in heterogeneous classes with high academic and behavioral expectations.
+1. All students, including English learners, students with disabilities, and gifted and honors students, participate to the greatest extent possible in diverse classes with high academic and behavioral expectations.

 2. Students are provided the opportunity to use many and varied approaches to achieve and demonstrate competence and mastery of standards.